Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Mark A. May - Citigroup Global Markets, Inc.

 Thanks for taking my questions.
 I think the first one might be directed at Sheryl.
 Your reported pricing metric, I realize there's typically been noise in that.
 I think it's up 3% year-on-year.
 First of all, is that sort of representative for general pricing changes in the Marketplace?
 And do you think that there's still room for upside in pricing?
-And if so, what are some of the key areas where you see that coming from?
+And if so, where are some of the key areas where you see that coming from?

 And then another question on video.
 As you've begun to push more video content to users within the Facebook app itself, are you witnessing any meaningful changes in engagement, time spent with a typical Facebook app user?
 Thank you.